 Health Authority partners collaborate with First Nations/Indigenous community representatives to discuss HIV testing needs in communities falling within their geographic area.

 Resources may be available for single testing events such as Health/Wellness Fairs.
 Please discuss with your appropriate Health Authority partner.

 There are several steps to request access to HIV POC test kits, and/or support as a testing location:

-- contact the Provincial POC HIV Testing Program and Health Authority partners to discuss the possibility of POC implementation or one-time use
+- contact the Provincial POC HIV Testing Program and/or Health Authority partners to discuss the possibility of POC implementation or one-time use

 - ensure that your site is ready for testing and storage of POC test kits and quality control materials